Causal Spillover Effects Using Instrumental Variables: Generalizations and Extensions

 \subsection{Conditional-on-observables IV}

+In many cases, the assumption that the instruments are as good as randomly assigned is more credible after conditioning on a set of covariates.
+This is particularly relevant when the variation in the instruments is not controlled by the researcher, but instead comes from a natural experiment.
+Furthermore, \citet{Abadie_2003_JoE} shows that covariates can be exploited to identify the characteristics of the compliant subpopulation.

-I this section I generalize my results to the case in which quasi-random assignment of $(Z_{ig},Z_{jg})$ holds after conditioning on observable characteristics, following \citet{Abadie_2003_JoE}.
+In this section I generalize my results to the case in which quasi-random assignment of $(Z_{ig},Z_{jg})$ holds after conditioning on observable characteristics, following \citet{Abadie_2003_JoE}.
 Let $X_g=(X_{ig}',X_{jg}')'$ be a vector of observable characteristics for units $i$ and $j$ in group $g$.
+I introduce the following assumption.